-Are title tags still valid in the ever-changing world of Search Engine Optimization driven by content quality, video, AI, voice search and other highly sophisticated ranking algorithms?
+Is SEO title tag optimization still valid in the ever-changing world of Search Engine Optimization driven by content quality, video, AI, voice search and other highly sophisticated ranking algorithms?
 Absolutely…more so than ever!

-Having well-crafted title tags should be part of your website design and helps Google assess your page content.
+Having well-crafted title tags should be part of your website design and helps Google assess your page content better.
 This, in turn, results in more accurate exposure for your web page.
-Exposure equates to better click-through-rates to your website which in turn influences and improves your rankings even more.
+Exposure equates to better click-through-rates to your website, which in turn influences and improves your rankings even more.

 Sounds great right?
 How do you take advantage of using title tags on your website?

 This article is inspired by Cyrus Shepard’s Moz Whiteboard Friday video on 7 Title Tag Hacks for Increased Rankings and Traffic in a recent Moz Whiteboard Friday video.
-In it, he focusses on 7 ways to improve title tags.
+In it, he focusses on 7 tips for SEO title tag improvement.
 As he indicated in the video, not all suggestions will work in every scenario.
 You have to decide which ones might apply to your business and SEO efforts.

 In this article, we have taken some of his best suggestions and added our own title tag SEO tips for you.